 Six new homes have been built in Nightingale Lane just a stone’s throw from Wandsworth Common.
 All six will be offered at low cost rent to people on the council’s housing waiting lists.

 Five of the new homes have been provided in a rooftop extension at Abbott House, a council-owned block of flats on the corner of Nightingale Lane and Hendrick Avenue and have their own balconies offering striking views over Wandsworth Common.
 The sixth has been built on the ground floor in space that was previously used for storage.

 The new rooftop Hidden Homes

-The attractive rooftop extension is clad in aluminium and timber and has replaced the block’s defunct water tank and other unused roof structures.
+The attractive rooftop extension has replaced the block’s defunct water tank and other unused roof structures.
 All the properties in the block have benefited from a range of improvements including new windows.

 These six new Hidden Homes bring the total number built by the council to exactly 250.
 These have all been allocated to local families in housing need for rent and also to first time buyers living in the borough on a shared ownership basis.

 Since it was launched in November 2002, the Hidden Homes scheme has transformed vacant and disused spaces on housing estates like laundry rooms, storage areas and defunct boiler rooms into modern and attractive dwellings.

 It has successfully brought back into use redundant spaces on housing estates that are either eyesores or could otherwise become havens for anti-social behaviour.